realcopacetic/skin.copacetic/README.md

 - PVR
 https://github.com/jurialmunkey/plugin.video.themoviedb.helper/wiki/Replacing-Extended-Info#direct-call-auto
 - Code cleanup - replace things like [skin.string(x,y) | !skin.string(x)] with !skin.string(z)

+**2.4.3**
+- Bumping version number by 1 to differentiate between Nexus and Omega versions.
+- Increased version number of script.copacetic.helper dependency to 1.1.0
+- Added visibility delay to multiartwhen switching containers to prevent seeing it fade out immediately after moving from Movies to Sets, etc.
+- Added experimental feature to enable landscape artwork to be displayed instead of fanart for background artwork in List and Billboard view (Settings > Copacetic > Customisations > Experimentsle > 'Enable landscape art for List and Billboard view backgrounds')
+- Added small and large item layouts for Grid view panels (Settings > Copacetic > Views > Grid > 'Item artwork size') https://github.com/realcopacetic/skin.copacetic/issues/168
+- Added option to change plot text colour on Showcase and Strip views from grey to white (Settings > Copacetic > Customisations > Library > 'Prefer white to grey text for plot in Showcase and Strip views') https://github.com/realcopacetic/skin.copacetic/issues/168 https://github.com/realcopacetic/skin.copacetic/issues/173
+- Added label to video infoscreen showing end time when infolabel is available https://github.com/realcopacetic/skin.copacetic/issues/168
+- Added option to disable video information from being displayed at the top of the screen upon video playback (Settings > Copacetic > Customisations > Video Player > 'Disable video information from being displayed at the start of playback') https://github.com/realcopacetic/skin.copacetic/issues/173
+- Added option to show remaining time rather than item duration in the seekbar (Settings > Copacetic > Customisations > Video Player > 'Prefer time remaining to video duration in seek bar') https://github.com/realcopacetic/skin.copacetic/issues/173
+- Fixed missing label when scrolling embedded lists in Thumbnails layout of List view
+- Added fadetime to episode artwork when in ListView Thumbnails layout https://github.com/realcopacetic/skin.copacetic/issues/173
+- Added video title to top of video player when osd is on the screen, with currently focused button moved to secondary info label in the top bar https://github.com/realcopacetic/skin.copacetic/issues/173
+- Added option to scroll long titles in ListView instead of truncating (Settings > Copacetic > Views > List > 'Enable scrolling on long titles instead of truncation (...)') https://github.com/realcopacetic/skin.copacetic/issues/173
+- Added wrap around on context/options menus so if you get to the bottom/top and press down/up, you will wrap back around to the other end of the list https://github.com/realcopacetic/skin.copacetic/issues/173

 **1.4.2**
 - Improved visibility condition for widget settings screen